ChillarAnand/Vim-Cheat-Sheet/README.md

     i - insert mode
     esc - go back to command mode

-## FASTER MOVEMENT --------------------------------------------------------------------------------------------------------------------
+## Faster Movement
     w - jump from word to word
     W - move whole word
     b - go back to word
     B - back to whole word
     A - append at the end of line
     $ - go to end of line
     ^ - go to first non space char of line
     0 - go to very beginning of line gg - begining of file
     G - go to end of file
     } - jump to next paragraph
     { - back to paragraph
-f* - will find the first occurance of * in the line
-F* - find backwords the * char t* - till the occurence of *
+    f* - will find the first occurance of * in the line F* - find backwords the * char t* - till the occurence of *
     T* - backward occurence of *
     8gg - 8th line
     8G - 8th line
     :8 - go to 8th line
-; - repeat the latest find
+    ; - repeat the last search
-, - find the latest on opposite direction
+    , - repeat last search on opposite direction

-Lesson :04  Basic editing---------------------------------------------------------------------------------------------------------------------------
+## Basic Editing
     :e ~/.vimrc
     x - delete current character
     u - undo the previous change
     dw - delete the word
     db - delete the previous word
     5dw - delete 5 words
     cw - change the word
     dd - delete the current line
     cc - change the whole line
     dt" - delete inside quotes
-ct" - change the string inside the "" ci" - change inside "/{/[/' and so on ca" - change around " t - find a char in the current line
+    ct" - change the string inside the "" ci" - change inside "/{/[/' and so on ca" - change around "
-T - find previous occurence of a character in the current line

-Lesson 05: Cut, Copy and Paste dw - delete the word p - paste from buffer
+## Cut, Copy and Paste
+    dw - delete the word
+    p - paste from buffer
-P - paste from buffer starting from one column behind dj -delete current and immediate follwing line yw - copy the current word yy - copy the current line y0 - copy everything before the cursor to beginning of the line dh dl dk x - delete char under the cursor
+    P - paste from buffer starting from one column behind dj - delete current and immediate follwing line yw - copy the current word
+    yy - copy the current line
+    y0 - copy everything before the cursor to beginning of the line dh - delete  previous character
+    dl - delete current char
+    dj - delete current line and next line dk - delete current line and above line x - delete char under the cursor

 Lesson 06: SEARCHING IN VIM  -----------------------------------------------------------------------------------------------------------------